Though API Test Base enables

 Based on the isolation, a positive test case for Flow1 would have these steps.

 Step 3 is to ensure that Flow1 finishes all the work processing the input message, including putting the message to the output queue.
-Without it, the test case will fail, as step 2 finishes immediately and there is no message in the stub output queue when step 4 runs.
+Without it, the test case run might fail, as we don’t know how much time the Compute node will take to finish the message processing, but the step 2 finishes immediately and there might be no message in the stub output queue when step 4 runs.

-Step 3 is backed by IIB test step ‘Wait For Processing Completion’ action which monitors message flow’s activity log to
+Step 3 is backed by ACE test step ‘Wait For Processing Completion’ action which monitors message flow’s activity log to

 timely detect the signal of message processing completion.